 Maserati's grand debut for 2020, the new MC20 sports car, has been leaked online just hours ahead of its planned unveiling this evening.

-What appear to be official press shots of the Audi R8 rival have been posted by various sources across social media.
-The MC20 features a front-end design heavily inspired by the race-bred MC12 supercar, with scissor doors and a two-tone paint scheme also featuring.
+What appear to be official press shots of the Audi R8 rival have been posted by UPDATE: The MC20 has now officially been unveiled - see it here.

 We also get a glimpse of the cabin, which appears to feature a design bespoke to that of any current Maserati.